yesAnd92/lwe/README.md

 Available Commands:
-completion  Generate the autocompletion script for the specified shell es          Translate SQL to elasticsearch's DSL fmt         Generate the specified file based on SQL glog        Get all git repository commit log under the given dir help        Help about any command md5         Get a md5 for the given value or  a random md5 value ncx         Decrypt password of connection in .ncx file version     Print the version number of lwe
+completion  Generate the autocompletion script for the specified shell es          Translate SQL to elasticsearch's DSL fmt         Generate the specified file based on SQL gcl         Update all git repository under the given dir gl          Update all git repository under the given dir glog        Get all git repository commit log under the given dir gst         Get all git repository status under the given dir help        Help about any command md5         Get a md5 for the given value or  a random md5 value ncx         Decrypt password of connection in .ncx file url         format request url to increase readability version     Print the version number of lwe
 ```
 ### help